KolmogorovLab/Severus/README.md

 The primary output of Severus is the breakpoint graph generated separately for somatic and germline SVs and the accompanying breakpoint_clusters.csv file.
 After identifying breakpoint pairs (or a single breakpoint and insertion sequence in unmapped insertions), it adds the adjacency edges (dashed edges) between them.
-The second step is to add genomic segments as it connects breakpoints to the nearest breakpoints based on genomic coordinate and direction i) that both breakpoints are in the same phase block and haplotype and (iii) the length is less than MAX_GENOMIC_DIST (50000 by default).
+The second step is to add genomic segments as it connects breakpoints to the nearest breakpoints based on genomic coordinates and direction: i) both breakpoints are in the same phase block and haplotype, and (iii) the length is less than MAX_GENOMIC_DIST (50000 by default).
 Genomic segments are labeled as chromosome:start-end C: Coverage, L: length of the genomic segment.

 Phase block switch points are defined as the midpoint between the last SNP of the phase block and the first SNP of the consecutive phase block.